krantee/AI-SC/Unit 1/README.md

-# AI-SC
+# AI-SC Lecture-1
-# This Repository Contains Notes for Artificial Intelligence and Soft Computing by Krantee Jamdaade of Hiray College
+# Please refer youtube links for this tutorial